 Mean score of companies in the Motor Vehicle Retail Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Meritor, Inc.'s score of 77 is lower than 100% of the industry.
+Meritor, Inc.'s score of 77 is higher than 87% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Meritor, Inc., headquartered in the US, currently does not have specific carbon emissions data available for the most recent year, as indicated by the absence of emissions figures.
 The company is a current subsidiary of Cummins Inc., which influences its climate commitments and emissions reporting.
 While no specific reduction targets or achievements are listed for Meritor, Inc., it is important to note that emissions data and climate initiatives may be cascaded from its parent company, Cummins Inc. This includes potential targets set under the Science Based Targets initiative (SBTi) and other climate-related frameworks.
 As a subsidiary, Meritor may align its climate strategies with those of Cummins, which has established various sustainability initiatives aimed at reducing carbon emissions across its operations.
 However, without specific data or targets from Meritor, the details of its individual commitments remain unclear.
 In summary, Meritor, Inc. is currently in a position where it inherits climate commitments and emissions data from Cummins Inc., but lacks specific emissions figures and reduction targets of its own.